Welcome to Westcliff-on-Sea Cricket Club

 Dear Members / Players / Socialites

-Turning to our plan to refurbish the Chalkwell Park nets we continue to look at the options and achieving a good medium term solution.
-For the time being and at least until May 17th the 1st and 2nd team will continue to attend nets at Rankins on a Tuesday evening.
-Peter Barnes is arranging the nets at Rankins.
-For those not in the 1st and 2nd team Nets will resume at Westcliff High School for Boys on Thursday 29th April from 6:30pm to 8:30pm.
-There will be no access to the indoor sports facilities or changing rooms.
-There will be access to a toilet.
+Turning to our plan to refurbish the Chalkwell Park Nets, we continue to look at the options and achieving a good medium- term solution.
+For the time being and at least until June, the 1st and 2nd team will attend Nets at Alleyn Court on a Thursday evening.
+For those not in the 1st and 2nd teams, Nets are at Westcliff High School for Boys also on Thursday from 6:30pm to 8:30pm – details in the weekly news-sheet.

-Recruitment has gone very well not just in numbers but quality of new players.
-At the last count we were over two hundred youth players which is the highest ever and will take significant organisation by our youth managers and helpers.
-Friday night youth coaching starts on 30th April which is another step forward.
+Recruitment has gone very well, not just in numbers but quality of new players.
+At the last count we were at over two hundred Youth players which is the highest ever, and we have had to close the books on certain age groups.
+I must pay due notice and thanks to the Youth managers and helpers and once again Friday night youth coaching has been a great success.

 |Category of Membership||Subscription/Donation|

 |Senior Playing Member||£160*|